Developer-Rigby/signal-passwd-manager/README.md

 # "Signal" Password Manager

-Signal Passowrd Manager is a terminal based (Hoping to oneday make it GUI based) password manager that relies on the ChaCha20 cryptographic cipher to encrypt your passwords.
+Signal Password Manager is a terminal based (Hoping to oneday make it GUI based) password manager that relies on the ChaCha20 cryptographic cipher to encrypt your passwords.
 This is currently a work in progress file.

 As this is a personal project, use it at your own risk and understand that I cannot claim responisiblity for issues that occur.
 I am open to all feedback; in fact I would really like feedback.